Eastern meadowlark

-The eastern meadowlark (Sturnella magna) is a medium-sized blackbird (family: Icteridae), very similar in appearance to sister species western meadowlark.
+The eastern meadowlark (Sturnella magna) is a medium-sized icterid bird, very similar in appearance to its sister species, the western meadowlark.
 It occurs from eastern North America to northern South America, where it is also most widespread in the east.
 The Chihuahuan meadowlark was formerly considered to be conspecific with the eastern meadowlark.

 Taxonomy

 The eastern meadowlark was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
 He placed it with the larks and pipits in the genus Alauda and adopted the binomial name Alauda magna.
 Linnaeus based his description on the "large lark" that had been described and illustrated in 1729–1732 by the English naturalist Mark Catesby.
 Catesby also used the Latin Alauda magna but as his book predates the introduction of the binomial system, he is not acknowledged as the authority.
 Catesby reported that "they inhabit Carolina, Virginia and most of the Northern continent of America."
 Confusingly, Linnaeus specified the habitat as "America, Africa".
 The type location was restricted to South Carolina by the American Ornithologist's Union in 1931.
-The eastern meadowlark is now placed with the western meadowlark and Chihuahuan meadowlark in the genus Sturnella that was introduced in 1816 by the French ornithologist Louis Jean Pierre Vieillot.
+The eastern meadowlark is now placed with the western meadowlark and Chihuahuan meadowlark in the genus Sturnella that was introduced in 1816 by the French ornithologist Louis Pierre Vieillot.
 The name Sturnella is a diminutive of the Latin sturnus meaning "starling".